-V. Status of the Species/Critical Habitat
+Status of the Species/Critical Habitat

-Species descriptions, life histories, population dynamics, status and distributions are fully described in the PBO on pages 76-156 and on pages 17-53 in the Supplement for the whooping crane, interior least tern, piping plover, pallid sturgeon, and western prairie fringed orchid, and whooping crane critical habitat, and are hereby incorporated by reference.
+Species descriptions, life histories, population dynamics, status and distributions for the federally listed species that are the subject of this biological opinion are fully described in the PBO on pages 76-98; 115-146; and 150-156, and on pages 17-24 and 33-53 in the Supplement for the whooping crane, piping plover, pallid sturgeon, and western prairie fringed orchid, and whooping crane critical habitat, and are hereby incorporated by reference.

 Climate change was evaluated as a potential threat to the species and whooping crane critical habitat in the Supplement.
 The terms "climate" and "climate change" are defined by the Intergovernmental Panel on Climate Change (IPCC).
 "Climate" refers to the mean and variability of different types of weather conditions over time, with 30 years being a typical period for such measurements, although shorter or longer periods also may be used (IPCC 2007, p.
 78).
 The term "climate change" thus refers to a change in the mean or variability of one or more measures of climate (e.g., temperature or precipitation) that persists for an extended period, typically decades or longer, whether the change is due to natural variability, human activity, or both (IPCC 2007, p.
 78).
 Various types of changes in climate can have direct or indirect effects on species.
-These effects may be positive, neutral, or negative and they may change over time, depending on the species and other relevant considerations, such as the effects of interactions of climate with other variables (e.g., habitat fragmentation) (IPCC 2007, pp. 8-14, 18-19).
+These effects may be positive, neutral, or negative and they may change over time, depending on the species and other relevant consideration) (IPCC 2007, pp. 8-14, 18-19).

 Changes in temperature and/or precipitation patterns will influence the status of the Platte River system.
-These changes may contribute to threats that have already been identified and discussed for interior least tern, piping plover, pallid sturgeon and western prairie fringed orchid in the Tier 1 PBOs.
+These changes may contribute to threats that have already been identified and discussed for piping plover, pallid sturgeon and western prairie fringed orchid in the Tier 1 PBOs.

-[Discuss changes in status of target species/critical habitat since the Tier 1 PBOs were issued, or include a statement saying "Since issuance of the Service's PBO and the Supplement, there have been no substantial changes in status."]
+[Discuss changes in status of target species/critical habitat since the Tier 1 PBOs were issued, or include a statement saying "Since issuance of the Service's PBO and the Supplement, there have5 been no substantial changes in status."]

-VI.
 Environmental Baseline

-The Environmental Baseline sections for the Platte River and for the whooping crane, interior least tern, piping plover, pallid sturgeon, and western prairie fringed orchid, and whooping crane critical habitat are described on pages 157 to 219 of the Tier 1 PBO and pages 54 to 81 of the Supplement, and are hereby incorporated by reference.
+The Environmental Baseline sections for the Platte River and for the whooping crane, piping plover, pallid sturgeon, and western prairie fringed orchid, and whooping crane critical habitat are described on pages 157-211 and 219-221 of the Tier 1 PBO and pages 54-81 of the Supplement, and are hereby incorporated by reference.